HawaiiSeagull/HawaiiSeagullArt.github.io/about.md

 ---
-layout: post
+layout: about
 title: About Me
 ---

 Hey!
 Welcome to my page.
-I’m currently in Fine Art major at the University of Delaware.
-I specialize in illustration and animation.
+I’m currently a Fine Art major at the University of Delaware.
+I specialize in illustration.